 “How can I start an IV on a moving baby?
 This is never going to work.”

 Cue you walking in with bubbles and now the 15-month-old is laughing.
 You advocate for a comfort position with patient’s mother engaging in the procedure.
 Mother holds the child chest-to-chest and now he is calm, in his mother’s arms, with his arm sticking out from underneath his mother’s arm.
 This makes it easy for the nurses to look at his arm since it is no longer a moving target.

-Pros: This nurse will probably think of you as essential the next time she starts an IV in the treatment room as she was able to SEE that you were such a huge help in that situation
+Pros: This nurse will probably think of you as essential the next time she starts an IV in the treatment room as she was able to SEE that you were such a huge help in that situation.

 And what about your creativity?
 Your creativity is a huge part of what makes you a great child life specialist!
 The ability to quickly think on your feet and come up with unique solutions is something that many nurses will remember most.

-Several years ago, I was working with an oncology patient who had been on the inpatient unit for several weeks.
+During my first year as a child life specialist, I was working with an oncology patient who had been on the inpatient unit for several weeks.
 We had a big snow – the big, fluffy kind that is perfect for making snowmen – and eleven-year-old, James* was feeling really down that he couldn’t go out and play in the snow.